TheKikGen/MPC-LiveXplore-bootstrap/README.md

 2. Copy to the "tkgl_bootstrap_[ProjectData]" directory to the root of an sdcard/usb stick, preferably formatted with ext4 filesystem

    You can download the last version in a zip file here : https://github.com/TheKikGen/MPC-LiveXplore-bootstrap/archive/refs/heads/main.zip
-   (remove the prefix "main" after unzip)
+   (remove the sufix "main" after unzip)

    The directory MUST be named "tkgl_bootstrap_[ProjectData]" to be recognized by the bootstrap script within the image.
    This suffix allows to hide the directory when you are using the MPC app.